Look no further for Norway road trip inspiration. These 18 roads offer simply the best scenic drives in the country, with some added extras.

 Central Norway

-Rondane – The towering mountains along the eastern edge of Rondane National Park are hard to ignore.
 For the best vantage point, visit the Sohlbergplassen viewing platform at Atnsjøen.
-The architect wanted to recreate the atmosphere from the 1914 painting “Winter's Night in Rondane”.
+The architect wanted to recreate the atmosphere from the 1914 painting “Winter's Night in Rondane” and did a fantastic job.
+It's a great spot for a selfie.

 Northern Norway

-Helgelandskysten – At 433km and featuring six ferries, the Helgeland coastal road is the longest of the 18 Norwegian Scenic Routes.
+At 433 km and featuring six ferry crossings, allow plenty of time to thoroughly enjoy this route.
 Unlike many of the routes the terrain is flat and therefore perfect for cycle trips.

 Crossing the Arctic Circle is a highlight for many, while the stone-vault bridge and sandy brach at the Storvika bay rest area is a picturesque spot and ideal for camper vans.